Ranagol/webpage-template/readme.md

 illuminate/database composer package is used for this feature.

 ## Routes
+For routing I used the bramus/router composer package.
 ## Upload and download - COMPLETED
 We can upload .jpg or .png images to this app.
 And .csv files.